GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/08-educationalMaterials.md

 ---
 sidebar_position: 8
 ---
+# Educational Materials and Best Practices

-# Best Practices for Coding
+## Best Practices for Coding

 GBADs members most commonly use R and Python for coding cleaning and organizing data, and constructing their models.
 Best practices for coding conventions allow code to be readable and reusable.
 These are the best practices that GBADs Informatics and modellers suggest to ensure that we can understand and use code.